 Don Stuart’s research, writing, and public advocacy has helped groups use public education political action to secure public policies that assure a healthy, sustainable environment while also enhancing economic prosperity for natural resource businesses in agriculture and fisheries.

 A few accomplishments:

 - Purchased development rights: Provided targeted education and advocacy to gain the agriculture industry support and then lobbied for legislation that led to creation of a statewide purchase of development rights program for Washington State farmland.

 - Restored salmon habitat: Helped conceive, design, administer, and secure public and foundation funding for a program that made $1.7 million in grants for 37 projects which restored salmon habitat on working farms while also strengthening the farm business.

-- Commercial Fishery Commodity Commission: Conceived of, developed, and facilitated adoption of the first Washington commodity commission which initially represented the Puget Sound salmon gillnet fleet, helped them market their catch, and provided the means to conduct costly research needed to prevent harmful “take” of birds protected by the Migratory Bird Treaty Act and the Endangered Species Act.
+- Commercial Fishery Commodity Commission: Conceived of, developed, wrote, and facilitated adoption of the first Washington commodity commission which initially represented the Puget Sound salmon gillnet fleet, helped them market their catch, and provided the means to conduct costly research needed to prevent harmful “take” of birds protected by the Migratory Bird Treaty Act and the Endangered Species Act.

 - Environmental markets: Helped secure passage of first-of-its-kind state legislation for a landmark study proving the feasibility of markets for environmental services generated by working farms and ranches.
 Co-authored and published the “Guide to Environmental Markets for Farmers and Ranchers” with American Farmland Trust.

-- Defeat of anti-commercial fishery initiative: Served as campaign manager and spokesperson for the 1995 defense in Washington statewide initiative (I-640) which pretended to be an environmental measure but which was, in fact, a deceptive and self-interested effort to improve the catch of some at the expense of others.
+- Defeat of anti-commercial fishery initiative: Served as campaign manager and spokesperson for the successful 1995 defense in Washington statewide initiative (I-640) which pretended to be an environmental measure but which was, in fact, a deceptive and self-interested effort to improve the catch of some at the expense of others.

-- Office of Farmland Preservation: Pushed through legislation that created a new Office of Farmland Preservation for the State of Washington housed at the Washington State Conservation Commission.
+- Office of Farmland Preservation: Lobbied for and gained legislation that created a new Office of Farmland Preservation for the State of Washington housed at the Washington State Conservation Commission.